 So what is urotherapy exactly?

-And does it have any merit?
-"Urotherapy is a traditional therapy of using one's urine to massage into skin, gums or drinking the urine," explains Dr. Terry Wahls, a functional medicine practitioner.
+"Urotherapy is a traditional therapy of using one's urine to massage into skin, gums or drinking the urine," explains Terry Wahls, M.D., a functional medicine practitioner.

 It seems to have originated in Ayurvedic and Traditional Chinese Medicine.
-"Urine therapy has been used in ancient times as a healing tonic for infections and an antidote to poison," says Dr. Amy Shah, a functional medicine doctor trained in Ayurvedic medicine, which she often employs as a complement to Western therapies.
+"Urine therapy has been used in ancient times as a healing tonic for infections and an antidote to poison," says Amy Shah, M.D., a functional medicine doctor trained in Ayurvedic medicine.
 "It has also been described as a spiritual practice in Ayurveda."

-Dr. Will Cole isn't surprised by urotherapy's recent surge in the wellness world.
+Functional medicine practitioner Will Cole, D.C., IFMCP, isn't too shocked about urotherapy's (albeit, hushed) popularity.
 "Urine is comprised of 95 percent water, 2.5 percent urea and 2.5 percent a mix of salt, enzymes, hormones, and minerals," he says.
-"Because of these properties found in urine it makes sense why one would assume there would be benefits to reusing these nutrients and chemicals in the body for antiviral and antibacterial purposes as well as helping to balance hormones.
-In fact, studies have actually shown that urine can be a cancer fighter by helping to boost antibody production!"
+"Because of these properties found in urine, it makes sense why one would assume there would be benefits to reusing these nutrients and chemicals in the body for antiviral and antibacterial purposes as well as helping to balance hormones."